w3c/wai-accessibility-principles/content/index.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
-You do not need to translate the instructions after #.
+You do not need to translate the instructions after "#".

-title: Accessibility Principles   # Do not translate "title:".
-Do translate the text after "title:".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:"

+title: Accessibility Principles
-nav_title: "Accessibility Principles"   # A short title that is used in the navigation
+nav_title: "Accessibility Principles"

-lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: en   # Change "en" to the translated language shortcode
 last_updated: 2019-05-10   # Put the date of this translation YYYY-MM-DD (with month in the middle)
-# translators:
+description: An overview of the fundamental web accessibility requirements for websites, web applications, browsers, and other tools.
+teaser_text: The Accessibility Principles page introduces some of the web accessibility requirements for websites, web applications, browsers, and other tools.
+It provides references to the international standards from W3C Web Accessibility Initiative (WAI) and to stories of web users.

+# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-# - name: "@@"   # Replace @@ with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple translators
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
-# - name: "@@"   # Replace @@ with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple contributors
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

+github:
+  repository: w3c/wai-accessibility-principles
+  path: content/index.md   # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

+permalink: /fundamentals/accessibility-principles/  # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr
 ref: /fundamentals/accessibility-principles/  # Do not change this

 layout: default
-github:
-  repository: w3c/wai-accessibility-principles
-  path: content/index.md   # Add the language shortcode to the middle of the filename, for example index.fr.md
-permalink: /fundamentals/accessibility-principles/   # Add the language shortcode to the end; for example /fundamentals/accessibility-principles/fr

-description: An overview of the fundamental web accessibility requirements for websites, web applications, browsers, and other tools.   # translate this sentence
 image: /content-images/wai-accessibility-principles/social.png

-teaser_text: The Accessibility Principles page introduces some of the web accessibility requirements for websites, web applications, browsers, and other tools.
-It provides references to the international standards from W3C Web Accessibility Initiative (WAI) and to stories of web users.
+changelog: /fundamentals/accessibility-principles/changelog/ # Do not change this

+# In the footer below:
+# Do not change the dates
+# Do not translate CHANGELOG
-footer: >   # Translate all the words below, including "Date:", "Editor:", Updated, and the month.
-Do not change these dates.
+# Translate the other words, including "Date:" and "Editors:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
+footer: >
   <p><strong>Date:</strong> Updated 10 May 2019.
 CHANGELOG</p>
   <p><strong>Editors:</strong> <a href="https://www.w3.org/People/shadi/">Shadi Abou Zahra</a>. <a href="https://www.w3.org/WAI/intro/people-use-web/acknowledgments">Acknowledgments</a>.</p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Previously developed with the <a href="https://www.w3.org/WAI/EO/2008/wai-age-tf">WAI-AGE Task Force</a>, with support of the <a href="https://www.w3.org/WAI/WAI-AGE/">WAI-AGE Project</a>.</p>

-changelog: /fundamentals/accessibility-principles/changelog/

 ---